By the Numbers

 Companies saying yes to sub-standard products to the market are finding the results can be catastrophic.
 Some of the damage can be irreparable.

-Saying yes to sub-standard ‘products to the market’, however, are catastrophic, with damages that could at times be irreparable.
-Companies that are embracing modern-day Quality Management are supporting technology initiatives.
-Successful businesses ensure that the right systems are in place to allow a product to pass all quality checks.
+Those embracing modern-day Quality Management by supporting technology initiatives are finding success.
+These firms ensure that the right systems are in place to allow a product to pass all quality checks.

 The Evolution of Quality Management

 Today, quality management has evolved from being an afterthought to a rigorous self-discipline that most modern manufacturing companies embrace.
 Quality control in the 1960s has evolved to become today’s “total quality control.”